 - Respect the time and energy of everyone involved.
 Focus on what’s really important and let the small stuff go.

-– Stay calm: emotions don’t help.
+- Stay calm: emotions don’t help.
 Don’t get offended if the initial offer is too low – it might be part of the game.
 Sometimes a junior HR specialist or a lawyer who was not fully briefed simply worked off a template.
 They might not have the full picture.
 The various levels might not have shared all the information or promises across all interviews.
-Be honest with how far they are from the mark and be creative in how you can make up the difference immediately or over the long-term.
+Be honest with how far they are from the mark and be creative in how you can make up the difference immediately or in the long term.

 - Be patient: bureaucracy takes time.
 Exerting pressure is usually counterproductive.